Summary of case

 - continue to engage meaningfully and proactively with the business customer to find a workable solution in the interim, particularly in light of Southern Water’s general duty under section 94 of the Water Industry Act 1991 to provide a sewerage system, including having regard to their existing and likely future obligations to allow for the discharge of trade effluent into public sewers.

-Following the issuing of our draft decision, Southern Water and the Appellant re-entered discussions and negotiated an agreement which was to the satisfaction of both parties.
+Following the issuing of our draft decision, Southern Water and the Appellant re-entered discussions.

 Southern Water has agreed to grant a trade effluent consent to the customer by a set date (driven by the customer’s business needs).
 This is dependent on Southern Water’s environmental permit variation application having been resolved by that date.
 If the variation has not been resolved by the required date, and therefore Southern Water remains unable to grant a trade effluent consent to the customer, it has agreed to tanker the customer’s trade effluent to another treatment works in the interim.
 In doing this Southern Water will ensure that the business customer incurs no additional cost in trade effluent charges than the customer would have otherwise faced.
 Based on the above, the customer decided to withdraw its trade effluent appeal.